 - Do not eat anything solid after midnight.
-You may drink Gatorade or Apple juice up to 2 hours before surgery. - Make sure to be available all day with childcare and transportation arranged as your surgical time may change. - Take the following medications before arriving at the surgery center: - Tylenol 1000 mg (Two extra strength.) - Meloxicam 15 mg (Prescription medication.) - o Neurontin 600 mg (Prescription medication.
-Two 300 mg tablets.) - Please refer to the medication precautions sections to see which medications you should be taking the morning of surgery.
-You may take these medications with a small sip of water. - Bring your prescription medications with you. - You may shower and wash your hair, but do not set or spray it.
-Do not use facial moisturizer or makeup.
-Men may shave and use aftershave lotion. - Brush your teeth with minimal water and use mouthwash. - Wear comfortable button down or zipper tops that can be worn home.
+You may drink Gatorade or Apple juice up to 2 hours before surgery. - Make sure to be available all day with childcare and transportation arranged as your surgical time may change. - Take the following medications before arriving at the surgery center: - o Tylenol 1000 mg (Two extra strength.) - Claritin 10 mg if prescribed - Meloxicam 15 mg (Prescription medication.) - o Neurontin 600 mg (Prescription medication.
+Two 300 mg tablets.) - Apply your clonidine patch 0.1 mg, if prescribed.
+Be sure to place it outside of your surgical area.
+If you have questions on placement, simply bring to the surgery center and one of the nurses will help determine where to place it. - Please refer to the medication precautions sections to see which medications you should be taking the morning of surgery.
+You may take these medications with a small sip of water. - Bring your prescription medications with you. - Brush your teeth with minimal water and use mouthwash. - Wear comfortable button down or zipper tops that can be worn home.
 Avoid clothing that must be pulled on over your head. - Women must not be pregnant at the time of surgery.
 If there is any doubt, then a pregnancy test should be performed.